-Ok, just Imagine, if I went to the hospital and needed help but only spoke French. they would still be able to help me because someone there definitely speaks French.
-I know this because hospitals are a government service/institution and all government services would be able to help me in both English and French.
-That is one of the guarantees by the government of Canada which is stated under the Official Language Rights- s.16-22, in our Canadian Charter of Rights and Freedoms.
+Ok, just Imagine, if I went to the bank and needed help but only spoke French. they would still be able to help me because someone there definitely speaks French.
+I know this because banks are a federal government service/institution and all federal government services would be able to help me in both English and French.
+That is one of the guarantees by the government of Canada which is stated under the Official Language Rights (s.16-22), in our Canadian Charter of Rights and Freedoms.

 Also,would you look at that, there are no peanuts in this chocolate.
 You can put it in the cart.

 Well, the government makes it their priority to teach kids french in school.